 Granted, the majority of these cases are from Asia where people cook indoors.
 Although, it's crazy to think that's more than the entire population of Los Angeles.
 Every year.

-studies have shown indoor air is more dangerous than outdoor air pollution by 2-5 times.
+In the US, studies based on air quality monitoring have shown indoor air is more dangerous than outdoor air pollution by 2-5 times.
 If you are smoking inside it can be 100 times.

 Why is this?

 There is not one answer but rather many reasons.

 We spend 80%-90% of our time indoors.

 We fixate on energy efficient homes.
 Air conditioning and heating costs often make up 50% or more of our energy bill.
 So, it makes sense to want to save.

 As a result, our homes are air tight.
 The problem is the air inside becomes stale and more polluted since it is not ventilated.
 We fixed one issue and created another.